GENIVI/navigation-application/src/hmi/gimp/README.md

 Choose the target (must be qml/Core)
 Press OK

-With the batch (Gimp not launched):
+With the batch:
-Use ./prepare.sh
-Usage: prepare -i input_directory
-       prepare -c clean images and style sheets
+build.sh -c -t (under src folder)